 Things like terms of service that specify you “own” the content you upload protects you from your content being used by the service in ways you don’t want, but does nothing to protect you from others who can view and access the content from using it in ways you don’t want (and may even know about).

 As examples, I spoke with a local news station a few months ago about a woman who had discovered that pictures and information she had posted on a legitimate dating website had been copied and used without her approval or knowledge by an online adult dating site.
-In another example, I spoke about a local lawyer who had his LinkedIn profile copied and used to populate a bogus one supporting a financial scam.
+In another example, a local lawyer who had his LinkedIn profile copied and used to populate a bogus one supporting a financial scam.
 When asked what someone could do to keep these things from happening to them, I had to say that the only true protection is to not post the information at all.

 I’m not saying you can or should expect this to happen every time to all the pictures or information that you post.
-But I’ve said that online security and privacy is about understanding risks and then either accepting and/or mitigating them.
+But I’ve said that is about understanding risks and then either accepting and/or mitigating them.
 So when we’re talking about who “owns” the pictures or information that you post, we have to start by being realistic and acknowledging and understanding the risk that there is no true “ownership” in the sense of total control of the information on the Internet.
 Once we acknowledge that, if we decide to accept that risk by going ahead and posting pictures and information, then we can look at mitigating that risk.

 In my next column, I’ll talk about some specifics to think about for mitigating the risks associated with your pictures and information being misused.
 But for now, the important thing is to understand the reality that when you upload photos and information, it’s no really yours any more.